rednafi/rednafi.com/content/python/limit_concurrency_with_semaphore.md

     - Python
 ---

-I was working with a rate-limited API endpoint where I continuously needed to send short polling GET requests without hitting HTTP 429 error.
+I was working with a rate-limited API endpoint where I continuously needed to send short-polling GET requests without hitting HTTP 429 error.
 Perusing the API doc, I found out that the API endpoint only allows a maximum of 100 requests per second.
 So, my goal was to find out a way to send the maximum amount of requests without encountering the too-many-requests error.

-I picked up Python's asyncio[^1] and the amazing HTTPx[^2] library by Tom Christie to make the requests.
+I picked up Python's [asyncio] and the amazing [HTTPx] library by Tom Christie to make the requests.
 This is the naive version that I wrote in the beginning; it quickly hits the HTTP 429 error:

 ```python
 # src.py